-This sewing project is perfect for beginners.
-Learn to make a DIY envelope pillow cover in 10 minutes with this super easy tutorial.
+DIY envelope pillow cover is a perfect sewing project for beginners.
+Learn to make an easy envelope pillow cover in just minutes with this free sewing tutorial.

-The instructions are for a 16-inch square pillow, but you can adjust the measurements for any size you want.
-It’s very simple, please read on.
+These instructions are for a 16-inch square pillow, but you can adjust the measurements for any size you want – it’s actually very simple.

 My finished pillow cover has the same measurement as the pillow – 16 by 16 inches.
 It already has a good fit, but I wouldn’t mind if it shrank a bit.